MPLS Division: Responsibilities of Heads of Department

 11. Health and safety: heads are responsible for the health, safety and welfare of all people who are in the buildings under their charge and are required to bring to the notice of all employees a written statement describing the organisation and arrangements for safety within their departments.
 In discharging their responsibilities heads are required to conform to University health and safety policies.

 12. Risk management: heads should ensure they are aware of the University’s risk policy, framework and appetite, and apply this to their decision making.
 They lead departmental risk assessment activities, which feed into divisional risk assessments, and monitor and manage their risks thereafter.
 Heads should make themselves and their departments aware of core University compliance policies (e.g. bribery, conflicts of interest, fraud, and gifts & hospitality), and department requirements within these (e.g. recording of gifts/conflicts).
-Heads are also responsible for all Memoranda of Understanding (MoUs) signed by department staff and should ensure that standard University templates are used for such documents.
+Heads are also responsible (in consultation with central University and divisional colleagues) for all Memoranda of Understanding (MoUs) signed by department staff and should ensure that standard University templates are used for such documents.

 The head of department will have responsibility, in conjunction with the Divisional Registrar, for the management, including probation reviews, PDR and performance management, of the departmental administrator/head of administration and finance.